Luminous red nova: Discovery

 A small number of objects exhibiting the characteristics of luminous red novae have been observed over the last 30 years or so.
 The red star M31 RV in the Andromeda Galaxy flared brightly during 1988 and may have been a luminous red nova.
 In 1994, V4332 Sagittarii, a star in the Milky Way galaxy, flared similarly, and in 2002, V838 Monocerotis followed suit and was studied quite closely.

 The first confirmed luminous red nova was the object M85 OT2006-1, in the galaxy Messier 85.
 It was first observed during the Lick Observatory Supernova Search, and subsequently investigated by a team of astronomers from both U.C.
 Berkeley and Caltech.
 They confirmed its difference from known explosions such as novae and thermal pulses, and announced luminous red novae as a new class of stellar explosion.

 V1309 Scorpii is a luminous red nova that followed the merger of a contact binary in 2008.
 In January 2015, a luminous red nova was observed in the Andromeda Galaxy.
-On February 10, 2015, a luminous red nova, known as M101 OT2015-1 was discovered in the Pinwheel Galaxy.
+On February 10, 2015, a luminous red nova, known as M101 OT2015-1 was discovered in the Pinwheel Galaxy (M101).

+ZTF SLRN-2020 is a subluminous red nova that involved the engulfment of a planet.
+These events are rare and between 0.1 and several should occur in the Milky Way per year.

+In addition to these novae, 2020nqq (type ILRT, mag.
+17.8), was discovered on 27 June 2020 in the Centaurus A galaxy.

 Characteristics

-The luminosity of the explosion occurring in luminous red novae is between that of a supernova (which is brighter) and a nova (dimmer).
+The luminosity of the explosion occurring in luminous red novae is between that of a supernova (which is brighter) and a nova (dimmer), and thus a type of Intermediate luminosity optical transient.
 The visible light lasts for weeks or months, and is distinctively red in colour, becoming dimmer and redder over time.
-As the visible light dims, the infrared light grows and also lasts for an extended period of time, usually dimming and brightening a number of times.
+They have a long, slow luminosity rise before the outburst, with the event itself often having two peaks, with the second peak sometimes plateauing.
+As the visible light dims, the infrared light grows and also lasts for an extended period of time, usually dimming and brightening a number of times, resulting from an excess of dust produced by the explosion.